 FYI: A domain and web hosting are different.
 Your domain is basically your website name.
 Your hosting is the service that houses your website.
 Think of it as a phone.
 Your phone is a domain.
 Your phone service is your web hosting.
 You need a domain and hosting for your blog.
-My recommendation is Bluehost.
+My recommendation is Bluehost or siteground.

-There are a ton of blogging website domains and hosting but the great thing about Bluehost is you a free domain name for a year included (that’s your blog name such as “www.BreonnaQueen”), it’s affordable compare to other host and it’s great for beginners.
+There are a ton of blogging website domains and hosting but the great thing about Bluehost is you a free domain name for a year included (that’s your blog name, such as “www.BreonnaQueen”), it’s affordable compared to other hosts, and it’s great for beginners.

 Simply click on get started when you go to Bluehost and decide which plan works best for you!